-When using significant figures calculations, you need to keep track of how the uncertainty propagates.
+When using significant figures in calculations, you need to keep track of how the uncertainty propagates.
 There are mathematical procedures for doing this estimate in the most precise manner.
-This type of estimate depends on knowing the statistical distribution your measurements.
+This type of estimate depends on knowing the statistical distribution of your measurements.
 With a lot less effort, you can do a cruder estimate of the uncertainties in a calculated result.
 This crude method gives an overestimate of the uncertainty but it is a good place to start.
-For this course simplified uncertainty (described in Appendix C and below) will be good enough.
+For this course this simplified uncertainty estimate (described in Appendix C and below) will be good enough.